tendermint/tendermint/docs/spec/abci/apps.md

 ### Mempool Connection

-The Mempool Connection should maintain a `CheckTxState` - to process pending transactions in the mempool that have not yet been committed.
+The Mempool Connection should maintain a `CheckTxState` to sequentially process pending transactions in the mempool that have not yet been committed.
 It should be initialized to the latest committed state at the end of every `Commit`.
-Note it may be updated concurrently with the DeliverTxState.

-Before calling `Commit`, Tendermint will lock and flush the mempool, ensuring that all existing CheckTx are responded to and no new ones can begin.
+The CheckTxState may be updated concurrently with the DeliverTxState, as messages may be sent concurrently on the Consensus and Mempool connections.
+However, before calling `Commit`, Tendermint will lock and flush the mempool connection, ensuring that all existing CheckTx are responded to and no new ones can begin.